-Syntax rdi_allow_hardware_reset

-Applicability The C-SPY RDI driver.

-Description Use this option to allow the emulator to perform a hardware reset of the target.
-Requires support by the emulator.

-See also Allow hardware reset, page 407.

-X Project>Options>Debugger>RDI>Allow hardware reset

-rdi driver_dll

-Syntax rdi_driver_dll filename

-Parameters filename The file or path to the driver DLL file.

-Applicability The C-SPY RDI driver

-The C-SPY JTAGjet driver.

-Description Use this option to specify the path to the driver DLL file provided with the JTAG pod.

-See also Manufacturer RDI driver, page 407.

-X Project>Options>Debugger>RDI>Manufacturer RDI driver

-For the JTAGjet driver, this option is not available in the IDE.
+Syntax rdi_driver_dll filename Parameters filename The file or path to the driver DLL file.
+For use with The C-SPY RDI driver Description Use this option to specify the path to the driver DLL file provided with the JTAG pod.
+See also RDI , page 514.
+X Project>Options>Debugger>RDI>Manufacturer RDI driver 9 3 For JTAGjet, this option is not available in the IDE.